IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes 2 and 3 of the return code.

-Example of destroying a EzNoSQL:
+Example of destroying an EzNoSQL:
 ```
       char* dsname = "MY.JSON.DATA";                          //  Database name, "MY" qualifer assigned by the system administrator